access-keys-rotated - Amazon Config

 Note

-If the rule finds that any of your access keys are noncompliant, the AWS::IAM::User resource type will also be marked as noncompliant in the Amazon console.
+If this rule finds that any of your access keys are noncompliant, the AWS::IAM::User resource type will also be marked as noncompliant in the Amazon console.

 Limitations